So, Fullmetal Alchemist: Brotherhood is bad because it isn't a perfect adaptation of the manga?

 A great adaptation should always be true to the spirit of the original, but it should also have its own personality.
 An extreme, yet perfect example is Gankutsuou, which retains the decadent, rich corruption of Parisian society in Alexandre Dumas‘s The Count of Monte Cristo, whilst transporting his story thousands of years into the future.
 Mahiro Maeda got away with it because the majority of anime fans aren’t as well-versed in 19th century French literature and as such, saw Gankutsuou as a stand alone work of anime, and as difficult as it may be, I think people should try to view FMA: Brotherhood in the same way too; wanting it, or any adaptation, to be a perfect duplicate of the original will always end in bitter disappointment.

-27 replies on “So, Fullmetal Alchemist: Brotherhood is bad because it isn't a perfect adaptation of the manga?”
+27 responses to “So, Fullmetal Alchemist: Brotherhood is bad because it isn't a perfect adaptation of the manga?”

 “wanting it, or any adaptation, to be a perfect duplicate of the original will always end in bitter disappointment.”